 Whole Wheat Pumpkin Muffins

 - 1 ½ cups white whole wheat flour*

 - ½ Tablespoon pumpkin pie spice

 - ½ cup dark chocolate chips (optional)

 - 2 large eggs

-In a large bowl, gently whisk whole wheat flour, all purpose flour, pumpkin spice, baking soda, salt, and baking powder.
+- In a large bowl, gently whisk whole wheat flour, pumpkin spice, baking soda, baking powder, salt, and optional chocolate chips.

-In a separate large bowl, whisk pumpkin, sugar, eggs and oil until combined.
+- In a separate large bowl, whisk pumpkin, sugar, oil, eggs, and vanilla until combined.

-Portion about ¼ cup batter into each cup.
-Bake 15-20 minutes or until slightly golden and a toothpick inserted into the middle comes out clean.
+- Portion ~¼ cup batter into each cup.
+Bake 18-20 minutes or until slightly golden and a toothpick inserted into the middle comes out clean.
 Enjoy!